Dentistry and Compounding

 Frequently requested compounded medications for treating oral disease

 A compounding pharmacist works closely with dentists and other oral healthcare providers to find the right solutions to pain, infection, and other oral issues.
-The tools that may be used, used in the correct combination or with other materials to make them more effective include:
+To promote better ways of addressing oral health problems, they ensure the proper combination of certain compounds and ingredients for optimum results.
+These include the following materials:

 - Polyphenol sulfonic acid